seakerOner/seakcutils/channels/README.md

 #### Notes

-- All channels are **bounded ring buffers** with predictable memory usage.
 - **Spin-waiting** ensures lock-free correctness but may be CPU-intensive.
 - **Element size** is arbitrary, but users must provide the correct size when creating the channel.
 - **Lifecycle management**: All channels require explicit closing of senders/receivers and destruction.

 ---
 ### SPSC Channel